Aref-Akminasi/aws-developer-associate/DynamoDB.md

   - Up to 100 items, up to 16MB of data
   - **UnprocessedKeys** for failed read operations (Exponential backoff or add RCU)

-- Query: returns items based on Partition key and (optionaly) Sort Key
+- Query: returns items based on Partition key and (optionally) Sort Key

   - Use the **KeyConditionExpression** parameter to provide:
     - Partition Key Value (must be = operator) - required